Go to Blazes (1962 film)

 Go to Blazes is a 1962 British comedy film directed by Michael Truman and starring Dave King, Robert Morley, Norman Rossington, Daniel Massey, Dennis Price, Maggie Smith, and David Lodge.
-It also featured Arthur Lowe and John Le Mesurier, later to feature prominently in Dad's Army.
+It also features Arthur Lowe and John Le Mesurier, both later to star in Dad's Army.

 Plot

 Somewhere in London a refined gent in a bowler hat walks along the road with flowers and chocolates, seemingly on his way to a date.
 He stops at a jeweller's window and looks at the rings.
 Suddenly he throws the box (containing a brick) through the window, and grabs the jewels.
 A Citroen DS rushes up and he gets inside to join his two friends.
 The police give chase and they are doing well until stopped at a junction for a fire engine to pass.
 They are caught and sent to Wormwood Scrubs.

 The trio decide that a fire engine is the least likely form of transport to be delayed by traffic.
-Following release, the incompetent criminals go to a fire engine salesroom (if such a thing exists) where the salesman (Miles Malleson) extols the virtues of the various machines.
+Following release, the incompetent criminals go to a fire engine salesroom where the salesman extols the virtues of the various machines.
 However, they cannot afford £5000 for a new engine and go to a scrap yard to buy an old one.

 They then steal a well-maintained 1930s fire engine, stored in a remote fire station, and swap it for their scrap engine of the same type, burning down the fire station to hide the theft, leaving the burnt out scrapper in the debris.
 Having parked their engine in a big shed in Smithfield, they identify a jeweller to rob on a corner near Berkeley Square, and get firemen's uniforms in a costume shop.

 Testing their theory, their first attempt to rob the jeweller's shop ends in disaster.
-While Harry is dodging the police, he escapes into a show of wedding dresses, where he meets the French owner Chantal (Maggie Smith), and pretends he is the son of Lady Hamilton, one of her rich clients.
+While Harry is dodging the police, he escapes into a show of wedding dresses, where he meets the French owner Chantal, and pretends he is the son of Lady Hamilton, one of her rich clients.
 He arranges a dinner date with her.
-Meanwhile, Bernard and Alfie in the fire engine are flagged down by a desperate home-owner (Derek Nimmo), whose basement flat is flooding and has mistaken them for the real fire brigade.
+Meanwhile, Bernard and Alfie in the fire engine are flagged down by a desperate home-owner, whose basement flat is flooding and has mistaken them for the real fire brigade.
 Their attempts to pump out the flat make matters worse, because they only add water, and they flee the scene with hoses trailing behind them when the real fire engine arrives.